Schnauzer

 The Standard Schnauzer is the original and prototype of all three Schnauzer varieties, and what a cracker they are!
 These medium-sized German farm dogs have been winning hearts for centuries with their distinctive bearded faces and incredibly sharp minds.
 Picture a dog that's equally at home chasing rats in a barn or competing in agility trials at your local dog club - that's the Schnauzer in a nutshell.

 In Australian homes, these intelligent companions adapt beautifully to our varied lifestyles, whether you're in a Sydney apartment or have acreage outside Brisbane.
 Their compact 14-20 kg frame makes them manageable for most families, while their robust build means they can keep up with active Aussie adventures.
-From beach walks along the Gold Coast to hiking in the Blue Mountains, Schnauzers are keen participants in whatever you're doing.
+From beach walks along the Gold Coast to hiking in the Blue Mountains, Schnauzers are keen participants.

-What really sets them apart is their remarkable intelligence - they're the kind of dog that seems to understand what you're thinking before you say it.
+What really sets them apart is their remarkable intelligence.
 This cleverness, combined with their natural protective instincts, makes them excellent family guardians who'll alert you to visitors but won't be aggressive without cause.
 They're particularly wonderful with children, often becoming devoted playmates and gentle protectors.
 Just be prepared for a dog that needs both physical exercise and mental challenges to stay happy - a bored Schnauzer can become quite the mischief-maker!

 History